-During the past decade, the growth of social media applications and their acceptance by the society was impressive.
-Meanwhile, social networks like Facebook or audio and video sharing platforms like YouTube register hundreds of millions hits every day, and entered - together with other applications like podcasts or newsgroups - the every day life of a large proportion of the global population.
+During the past decade, the growth of social media applications and their acceptance by the society is impressive.
+Meanwhile, social networks like Facebook or audio and video sharing platforms like YouTube have millions of hits every day, and entered - together with other applications like podcasts or newsgroups - the every day life of a large proportion of the global population.
 These applications are often referred as "Web 2.0".
 An increasing number of companies have started to actively make use of the opportunities of social media in order to get in contact with existing and potential customers.
-As Vos and Verbeke (2013) point out, "Companies that are not yet active on these [social media] platforms will unavoidably run behind their competitors that have embraced social media in their marketing strategy and in their communication to customers and other stakeholders".
-In this contribution, we will analyze the application of social media by companies from the Austrian food and beverages market.
-The main issues of the study are twofold:

-- (1) We analyzed to which extent companies actively use social media applications for marketing purposes.
-We recorded and evaluated social media activities of the Austrian food and beverage industry (quantitative survey; Moosbrugger, 2010). - (2) Confirming Rutsaert et al. (2013) the "use of social media as a communication tool is not without its pitfalls and challenges".
-Therefore, we conducted qualitative interviews in order to get deeper insights into the quantity and quality of these activities (Magdits, 2012).
-As a result, potentials and risks connected with the application of social media could be deducted.
+In this contribution, we will analyze companies from the Austrian food and beverages market in view of their application of social media.
+The main issues of the study are twofold: First, we analyzed to which extent Austrian food and beverage companies actively use social media applications for marketing purposes.
+For this purpose, we recorded and evaluated social media activities of a large number of Austrian companies (quantitative survey; Moosbrugger, 2010).
+Secondly, qualitative interviews were conducted in order to get deeper insights into the quantity and quality of these activities (Magdits, 2012).
+As a result, potentials for the application of social media could be deducted.
 By combining both results, it is possible to assess the actual state within the Austrian food and beverage industry and to demonstrate preconditions for an effective customer relationship management via social media.